Canop/broot/website/docs/documentation/configuration.md

 leave_broot | no | whether to quit broot on execution (default: `true`) from_shell | no | whether the verb must be executed from the parent shell (needs `br`, default: `false`)

+!!!
+Note
+	The `from_shell` attribute exists because some actions can't possibly be useful from a subshell.
+For example `cd` is a shell builtin which must be executed in the parent shell.

 ## Shortcuts and Verb search

 **broot** looks for the first token following a space or `:` and tries to find the verb you want.